lbod/delite-tutorial-old/beginner.md

 <button onclick="element.value='Now sleeping!'; event.target.disabled=true">click to change title</button>
 ```

-As explained in the `Container` documentation, it's to be used as a base class for widgets which contain other widgets.
-However it's also useful for our
+As explained in the `Container` documentation, it's to be used as a base class for widgets that contain content; therefore it's also useful for our
 intentions where we want to add arbitrary HTML for the `articleContent`.

 #####Widget
-Lets update our widget to use this:
+Let's update our widget to use this:

 ```js
 define([